treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ]
 ```

-If you really prefer to use a comprehension in case like this, at least give some thought to **whether whitespace or parenthesis could make things more readable**:
+If you really prefer to use a comprehension in cases like this, at least give some thought to **whether whitespace or parenthesis could make things more readable**:

 ```python
 number_things = [